Saving time and sparing developers from bureaucracy: how business process automation changes company life

 2. The development team lead makes a deliberate decision on who gets a raise and when.

-3. The raise has to be approved with the director, which means finding the right moment, and then passing this information to accounting (actually, also to HR records and the HR department, but not everyone remembers that, and not always).
-As a result, after a month of approvals the manager more than once regrets starting all this.
+3. A raise has to be approved with the director, which means finding a convenient time and then passing the information to accounting (actually, also to HR and personnel records, but not everyone remembers that, and not always).
+In the end, after a month of approvals, the manager will more than once regret deciding to start all this.
 In a company with business process automation

 4. A raise can be initiated by the employee's direct manager, one of the company's executives or the HR team.